IanGarraway/Challenge-5---Weather-application-Back-End/README.md

 A single Miro Board was used to plan out the work for both this and Challenge 4.

+The project was managed using a Agile approach, the requirements were broken down into user stories, which were then prioritised and worked through in order.

 I chose to approach the back end using an OOP paradigm.
 Splitting the project up into each aspect and trying where possible to keep it to a single responsibility.
 Once the core server was working, each route was created using a Test Driven Development approach.

 ### Imported Libraries